 The armrest/side table has a back to it as well.
-In this were two plugs, one for USB cables, and one from normal plugs.
-This would allow you two charge your phone, whilst working on a laptop.
-There was also a socket for headphones, but we will get to that later.
+In this were two plugs, one for ehternet and USB cables, and one for normal plugs.
+This would allow you to charge your phone, whilst working on a laptop.
+There was also a socket for two pin headphones, but we will get to that later.

 On the front of the armrest, and on the wall in front of the seat were two elastic pockets.
 These contained the in-flight magazine, the safety card and duty-free offerings.
 Nothing special or that exciting.